Caoxuheng/HyMS/README.md

-# Hyperspectral Image Super resolution via Multi-stage Scheme without Employing Spatial Degradation (*Pending*)
+# Hyperspectral Image Super-resolution via Multi-stage Scheme without Employing Spatial Degradation (*Pending*)
-This is an optimization-based algorithm that fuse hyperspectral image and RGB image without employing spatial degradation.
-For an HSI with size of 16x16x31, the proposed HSMS can achieve 32x spatial improvement with high accuracy in 10 seconds.
-The quantitative results outperform exisiting optimized-based algorithm and most deep-learning based algorithms.
+This is an optimization-based algorithm that fuses hyperspectral and RGB images without employing spatial degradation.
+For an HSI with the size of 16x16x31, the proposed HSMS can achieve 32x spatial improvement with high accuracy in 5 seconds.
+The quantitative results outperform the existing optimized-based algorithm and most deep-learning-based algorithms.
-The code will be published after the article published.
+The code will be published after the article is published.
 ***The paper has been submitted, so stay tuned!***
+For a better study, we publish an online version based on AI-Studio.
+You can apply our algorithm to the CAVE dataset and your real-world images without configuring the system environment or worrying about the availability of GPUs.
 # Flowchart
 **None**
 # Result presentation
 **None**
 # Guidance
 Add your dataset path in `config.py`
-run `main.py` to sumulated experment
+run `main.py` to simulated experment
 ## Running interface
 ![Introduce](https://github.com/Caoxuheng/imgs/raw/main/%E5%9B%BE%E7%89%871.png)
 # Requirements